mpodroid/door-berry/README.md

 DOOR-BERRY
 ==========

-This project is about implementing an IP Video Door Bell System based on Raspberry PI.
+This project is about implementing an IP Video Door Bell and Intercom System based on Raspberry PI.

 Main components are:
 * Raspberry PI with Raspbian OS